MirandaNet Core Team

 MirandaNet Founder and Director of Innovation

 Dr Christina Preston has been at the forefront of education and technology for over 25 years.
-She is associate professor of education at De Montfort in the new Education Futures Centre and founded the MirandaNet Fellowship in 1992.
-The Fellowship has become a global thought leader in education futures with over 1,000 members in 80 countries and a global outreach of more than 72,000 visitors a year who read up to 10 screens.
-At the core of these thought leaders philosophy is the sharing of knowledge and change the management based on grassroots evidence.
+She is associate Professor of Education at De Montfort University in the new Institute for Education Futures.
+The MirandaNet Fellowship that she founded in 1992 has become a global thought leader in edtech with over 1,000 members in 80 countries and an outreach of more than 72,000 website visitors a year who read up to 7.5 screens.
+At the core of the members’’ philosophy is the sharing of knowledge and change management based on grassroots evidence.
 The members research into the impact of technology and learning in classrooms and report on their findings for the global community.
-They also run practice based research professional development programmes in schools when the practitioners become co-researchers.
+They also run practice-based research professional development programmes in schools when the practitioners become co-researchers.

 Dr Sarah Younie